History of clockmaking in Besançon

 The history of clockmaking in Besançon began significantly at the end of the 18th century, when Swiss clockmakers set up their first workshops in the Comtois capital.
 Then, little by little, the people of Besançon joined in the clockmaking fever, definitively transforming Besançon into the Capitale française de l'horlogerie (French capital of clockmaking) at the 1860 International Exhibition, held in Place Labourey.
 The city produced up to 90% of French watches by 1880, and despite a crisis in the 1890s and 1900s, the clockmaking sector recovered and continued to grow.
 The city continued to play a leading role in the clockmaking industry until the crisis of the 1930s, and recovered before the end of World War II, but the industry lost a significant share of its activity after the end of this conflict.
 The 1970s brought an end to this mythical epic, as the major companies went into decline in the wake of the oil crisis.

-However, the clockmaking industry remained very much alive in the town.
-For several generations, the life of the inhabitants was shaped by this industry, particularly in terms of skilled employment.
-And although today the number of workshops is low, representing just 89 establishments and 2,119 salaried jobs in the whole region, Besançon nonetheless retains indelible traces of this rich past.
-The Dodane watchmaking factory, the Musée du Temps, the monumental clock at the Viotte train station and the École d'Horlogerie de Besançon, now a nationally recognized institution, bear witness to this, as do companies such as Lip, Yema, Zenith and Maty, which are among the most emblematic names in clockmaking in Besançon.
-Many will also be familiar with the Lip affair, which highlighted the crisis of the 1970s for an entire industry in the town of Besançon.
-Last but not least, some of the great names in clockmaking still resonate in the city: Laurent Mégevand, founder of the industry in the city.
+The clockmaking industry continued to play an important role in Besançon's economy and employment for generations.
+And although today the number of watchmaking workshops has declined, the industry remains represented in the region, which had 89 establishments employing 2,119 salaried workers.
+Several institutions and buildings associated with the industry remain in the city, including the former Dodane watchmaking factory, the Musée du Temps, the monumental clock at the Viotte train station, and the École d'Horlogerie de Besançon.
+Companies associated with Besançon's watchmaking history have included Lip, Yema, Zenith and Maty.
+The Lip affair of the 1970s was significant in the history of the city's industrial and labor relations during the period.
+Among the individuals associated with the development of watchmaking in Besançon was Laurent Mégevand, who is credited with establishing the industry in the city.